swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 ## Source compatibility

 Programs that extend `AnyKeyPath` to implement `CustomDebugStringConvertible` themselves will no longer compile and the authors of such code will have to delete the conformance.
-Based on a search of Github, there are currently no publically available Swift projects that do this.
+Based on a search of Github, there are currently no publicly available Swift projects that do this.

 Calling `print` on a KeyPath will, of course, produce different results than before.